hfkang/ece353notes/questions.md

 - Slides 27: How to reconcile the process->guestOS->VMM TLB entry?
 - If a TLB entry contains VPN|MFN, then how do you know which process it belongs to?
 Which OS it belongs to?
 - Ie, does each OS have its own address space table?
+-
+- How do OS access TLB?
+- How do they trigger TLB translation
+-
+-